DrankmaFF/app-prog-Project/README.md

 Our app is meant to be a hybrid forum and social media app.
 The purpose to be able to login and interact with other users.
 Users will be able to create accounts, customize profiles and see other users posts

 # tutorial
-In order to run the app, simply clone the repo and run the main.java class.
+In order to run the app, simply clone the repo and run the main.java class. found in the appProgrammingProject folder.
 This will open up the login page, if you have already registered then simply type in your credentials.
 Otherwise click on register and setup a profile.
 From there you should be able to customize your profile, post new updates and view your feed.